chromium/chromium/net/dns/README.md

 Secure DNS requests cannot be made using the system resolver.

-`net::HostResolverSystemTask` posts a blocking task to a [`base::ThreadPool`](/base/task/thread_pool.h) to make blocking resolution requests.
+`net::HostResolverSystemTask`'s behavior can be overridden by an asynchronous global override (e.g. in case resolution needs to be brokered out of the current process for sandboxing reasons).
+Otherwise, it posts a blocking task to a [`base::ThreadPool`](/base/task/thread_pool.h) to make blocking resolution requests in-process.
 On a timeout, additional attempts are made, but previous attempts are not cancelled as there is no cancellation mechanism for `getaddrinfo()`.
 The first attempt to complete is used and any other attempt completions are ignored.